TIMES Matrix Multiply Operator

 Here are some examples of using the matrix multiplication operator.
 First, the scalar examples (types 1 and 2 from the list above):--> a = [1,3,4;0,2,1] a = 1 3 4 0 2 1 --> b = a * 2 b = 2 6 8 0 4 2

-The matrix form, where the first argument is 2 x 3
+The matrix form, where the first argument is 2 x 3, and the

 --> a = [1,2,0;4,2,3] a = 1 2 0 4 2 3 --> b = [5;3;1] b = 5 3 1 --> c = a*b c = 11 29